larcho/Fit-to-HK/README.md

 ### Licenses
 I would love to make this application available in the App Store but I'm not sure what the licensing requirements are for using Garmin Fit files.

+### FitDataProtocol
+This project heavily relies on FitDataProtocol made by Kevin A. Hoogheem.